Proceedings A publishes the following article types: Research articles, Reviews, Invited Perspectives, and Comments and Invited Replies.

 In accordance with our preprint policy, we encourage authors to deposit early versions of articles in appropriate subject repositories or preprint servers.

 Open Peer Review

 Proceedings A operates optional open peer review, making the review process as transparent as possible.
-Further information on open peer review is available at http://rspa.royalsocietypublishing.org/content/open-peer-review.
+See our page on open peer review for further information.